Mr Ji

 Mr Ji brings experimental Taiwanese cooking to London, applying the techniques of char siu, open-fire roasting, and fermentation to a menu that sits outside the city's mainstream Chinese dining circuit.
-The kitchen draws on Taiwanese street-food tradition and reframes it for a contemporary counter format, placing Mr Ji in a different peer set from the Cantonese roast houses of Chinatown.
+The kitchen draws on Taiwanese street-food tradition and reframes it for a contemporary counter format, placing Mr Ji in a different comparable set from the Cantonese roast houses of Chinatown.

 Fire, Fat, and the Taiwanese Roasting Tradition